Sub-project of Funfix, exposing primitive interfaces and data types that need to be universally available, belonging into a standard library.

 Using this reference directly is equivalent with Option.none.

-data constructor for Option represents existing
+The Some<A> data constructor for Option represents existing

-values of type A
+values of type A.

 Using this function is equivalent with Option.some.